 The quality of the professors when choosing a PhD or DBA degree program in health care administration is also a fundamental consideration.

-The interwoven nature of medicine and business in the field of health care administration is such that instructors who have real world experience in both medicine and business are often the best teachers.
+The interwoven nature of medicine and business in the field of health care administration is such that instructors who have real world experience in both medicine and business are often strong teachers.
 Because you will be pursuing that dual mastery yourself, you may want to seek out faculty members that have demonstrated a track record of achievement in both areas.

 To inquire about the faculty of a particular educational institution, contact schools directly.